aurae-runtime/ae/README.md

 For example the ae project will need to read from a configuration file in order to communicate with a remote server.
 In one case we could assume that the configuration file is always in a familiar location for convenience.
 In the other case we do not want to force a user to pass a very long flag every time they run the tool.
 What do we do?

-We hold the opinion that the the file should be in a few well documented locations, and create logic to try the locations if no flag is passed.
+We hold the opinion that the file should be in a few well documented locations, and create logic to try the locations if no flag is passed.
 If a user passes a flag we should remove all assumptions from the program and only consider the input.
 We prefer clarity over magic.

 ### Remote Servers instead of Local Systems!